gaurav-pndy/portfolio/README.md

 Welcome to my portfolio website.
 I am a front-end developer skilled in React.js, TypeScript, Redux, Tailwind and other modern web technologies.

 Feel free to explore my work and projects.

-Please don't hesitate if you'd like to reach out or connect.
+Please don't hesitate to reach out or connect.

 Thank you for visiting!